Eastern salient of Java: History

-During the formative early period of Javanese history, eastern salient of Java was quite isolated from the center of Javanese polity.
-As the cradle of Javanese civilization blossomed in the ninth century in Progo and Opak River valley in Central Java during Mataram kingdom, later shifted east to Brantas River valley during Kediri, Singhasari and later Majapahit Kingdom circa fourteenth century.
-During Majapahit period, the eastern realm was regarded as peripheral area of the Javanese kingdom, which centered in Majapahit and surrounding Brantas River basin.
-Whereas eastern salient areas such as Lumajang is regarded as the outlying provinces.
+During the formative early period of Javanese history, the eastern salient of Java was quite isolated from the center of Javanese polity.
+As the cradle of Javanese civilization blossomed in the ninth century in the Progo and the Opak River valley in Central Java during Mataram kingdom, it later shifted east to the Brantas River valley during Kediri, Singhasari and later Majapahit Kingdom circa fourteenth century.
+During Majapahit period, the eastern realm was regarded as a peripheral area of the Javanese kingdom, which centered in Majapahit and the surrounding Brantas River basin.
+Whereas the eastern salient areas such as Lumajang were regarded as the outlying provinces.

 The Majapahit kingdom was established in 1293 by Raden Wijaya with the help of cunning and able Arya Wiraraja, the Regent of Madura.
 As the reward of Wiraraja's support, in 1295, Raden Wijaya agreed to give him the eastern salient of Java, which includes Blambangan areas with Lumajang as its capital.
 The eastern realm become the vassal or as mancanagara (provinces) of Majapahit.
-However, it seems that the eastern realm steadily has grown quite independently.
-The eastern salient become the host of eastern court which rival Majapahit central authority.
-The rivalry erupted in Regreg war (1404–1406), which was fought as the contest of succession between Western court led by Wikramawardhana, against Eastern court led by Bhre Wirabhumi.
+However, it seems that the eastern realm steadily had grown quite independently.
+The eastern salient became the host of the eastern court which rivaled Majapahit's central authority.
+The rivalry erupted in Regreg war (1404–1406), which was fought as the contest of succession between the Western court led by Wikramawardhana, against the Eastern court led by Bhre Wirabhumi.
 In 1406 the western troops led by Bhre Tumapel, the son of Wikramawardhana, penetrated the eastern palace and defeated Bhre Wirabhumi.

 At the time of the collapse of Majapahit in the late fifteenth century, Blambangan stood on its own as the one solitary Hindu kingdom left in Java, controlling the larger part of Java's eastern salient.
 For almost three centuries, Blambangan was situated between two different political factions, the Islamic state of Mataram in the west, and various Hindu realms in Bali (Gelgel, Buleleng, and Mengwi) in the east.
 Both neighbouring powers simultaneously contested the territory of Blambangan.